Rouselos/responsive-content/README.md

 ```
 Use these as appropriate to alter the HTML fragment that you return.
 How you do this is entirely up to you.
 You probably want to first check that `_rescon` is present, and if so render only a fragment,
 omitting all surrounding HTML and especially the above jQuery function call.
-This is imortanrt
+This is important
 in order to prevent perpetual request loops.

 ### Content Flow